uoftgasa/uoftgasa.github.io/markdown/index.md

 Note that as long as you get the [post-secondary ID card](https://www.ttc.ca/Fares_and_passes/Fare_information/Seniors_students_and_children/Post_Secondary_Students/index.jsp), there is no benefit to choosing the Adult Metropass over the Post-secondary Metropass.
 TTC passes are only valid on TTC vehicles, and do not extend to other transit agencies.
 Discounts when switching to other agencies from the TTC may be possible with a Presto card.

 **Transfers/Proof of Payment (PoP):**
-After paying a cash fare, be sure to pick up a transfer (also referred to as proof of payment), which will allow you to switch routes for free provided you are making a one way trip and board the next available vehicle towards your destination.
+After paying a cash fare, be sure to pick up a paper transfer (also referred to as proof of payment), which will allow you to switch routes for free provided you are making a one way trip and board the next available vehicle towards your destination.
 Full transfer rules are [here](https://www.ttc.ca/Fares_and_passes/Fare_information/Transfers/index.jsp).
-Presto card users must tap their card at each route switch Pass holders do not require a
+Presto card users must tap their card at each route switch but do not require a paper transfer.
+Note that some users have reported double charges from this process, it is worth checking your transactions and disputi Pass holders do not require a

 **The Presto Card:**